binks-cli/binks/README.md

 Binks automatically saves your command history to a file in your home directory (`~/.binks_history`).
 This allows you to recall commands from previous sessions using the Up/Down arrows, similar to other shells.
 If you wish to clear your history, simply delete this file.

 ---

+## 🖥️ Interactive Program Support

+Binks now supports running many interactive and full-screen console programs (like `vim`, `nano`, `less`, `man`, `ssh`, `top`, etc.) directly from the REPL.
+When you run one of these commands, Binks will yield full control of the terminal to the program until it exits, then restore your prompt and session state.
+This means you can use editors, pagers, and SSH sessions as you would in a normal shell.

+**Supported interactive commands include:**
+- vim, nvim, vi
+- nano
+- less, more, man
+- ssh
+- top, htop

+If you find an interactive program that does not work as expected, please open an issue.
+For best results, ensure your terminal supports ANSI escape codes and is not running in a restricted environment.